 Fixing Light Scratches with DIY Solution

-One may quickly fix scratches and dings with little effort.
-Combine 3/4 cup canola oil and 1/4 cup balsamic vinegar.
-Combine the ingredients and dab the mixture on the scrapes and any minor blemishes.
+Fixing scratches and dings on wood doesn’t have to be a huge ordeal.
+Here’s a little trick I’ve picked up over the years: just combine 3/4 cup canola oil and 1/4 cup balsamic vinegar.
+Dab the mixture on the scrapes and any minor blemishes.
 In time, the wood will recover its original luster, and the blemishes will have vanished.

 Refinishing To Get Rid Of A Stain